 Do I still eat them?
 Yes.
 But I see them as a luxury – a treat rather than a daily staple.

-I wanted to find out where Faith in Nature source their avocados.
+I contacted Faith in Nature to find out where they source their avocados.
 What assurances they can give that they are from sustainable sources?
-I’m currently waiting for their reply and will update this post as soon as I hear back from them.
+They said:

 What do I think of the new avocado range?